 How To Keep a Food Diary

 Keeping a food journal is about more than writing down what you eat.
-According to Organic Authority, in addition to writing down the time of day you’re eating and exactly how much of each item you’re eating, there are other important issues that need to be kept track of that relate to the food part of the log.
-Every time you eat, you should record your hunger level, the reason you’re eating (stress? it’s noon?
-I’m bored? everyone else is doing it?), how long it takes you to eat, and reactions, such as whether the food affects your mood or makes you feel contented, happy, hyper, nauseated, tired, or irritable.
+According to Organic Authority, there are several important issues that need to be kept track of that relate to the food part of the log.
+Start with writing down the time of day you’re eating and exactly how much of each item you consume.
+Plus, every time you eat, you should record your hunger level, the reason you’re eating (stress? it’s noon?
+I’m bored? everyone else is doing it?), how long it takes you to eat, and reactions, such as whether the food affects your mood or makes you feel contented, happy, hyper, nauseous, tired, or irritable.

 Periodic summaries are essential, too.
 Do it daily, do it weekly, or do it monthly, but the summaries will centralize the data on the food you’re eating and give you the clearest picture of your diet.
 What’s more, summarizing reveals patterns in your health, moods, and eating habits, and identifying those can do more than help you lose weight.
 That information can end up being vital for improving your general health.